-Action # Title Description Total Funds Contributing 4.1 Maintain and utilize Parent Square application, website, and social media communications AeroSTEM will improve two-way communication by utilizing multiple communication methods and engage with all educational partners to enhance existing protocols, identify expansion opportunities, and facilitate two-way communication, cultural awareness, and collaborative planning. \$846.00 No 4.2 Maintain staff member for partner coordination and outreach Provide office staff member (.5) who connect the school and educational partners to support students' success in school. \$35,980.00 Yes 4.3 Provide Educational Partner Engagement Opportunities through surveys and the Charter Council AeroSTEM will develop and implement a systemic process to engage and obtain student voices from diverse students, including different grade levels (age appropriate) and groups that have been traditionally underrepresented and underserved, and untapped in public education. \$500.00 No 4.4 Provide multiple events designed for educational partners Provide targeted opportunities for partner engagement at the school site through various events and meetings. \$550.00 No 4.5 Maintain and utilize LMS and data warehouse AeroSTEM will continue to implement a LMS system with an emphasis on increasing parent usage to communicate with students and their parents/guardians/caregivers. \$3,500.00 No
+Action # Title Description Total Funds Contributing 4.1 Maintain and utilize Parent Square application, website, and social media communications AeroSTEM will improve two-way communication by utilizing multiple communication methods and engage with all educational partners to enhance existing protocols, identify expansion opportunities, and facilitate two-way communication, cultural awareness, and collaborative planning. \$846.00 No 4.2 Maintain staff member for partner coordination and outreach Provide office staff member (.5) who connect the school and educational partners to support students' success in school. \$35,980.00 Yes 4.3 Provide Educational Partner Engagement Opportunities through surveys and the Charter Council obtain student voices from diverse students, including different grade levels (age appropriate) and groups that have been traditionally underrepresented and underserved, and untapped in public education.
+No 4.4 Provide multiple events designed for educational partners No 4.5 Maintain and utilize LMS and data warehouse nd data increasing parent usage to communicate with students and their No